hassony2/inria-research-wiki/README.md

 I believe that in the french quote "Ce qui se conçoit bien s'énonce clairement - Et les mots pour le dire arrivent aisément" (*L'Art poétique* by Nicolas Boileau-Despréaux (1674)), which roughly translates to "what you clearly understand is easy to explain - and words come easy".

-My goal is indeed to clearly understand all these annotated papers, therefore, I hope that my notes can be easily understood by anyone who had an interest in these papers.
+My goal is indeed to clearly understand all these annotated papers, therefore, I hope that my notes can be easily understood by anyone who has an interest in these papers.

-If not, it might be that it is not that clear in my head, so feel free to reach out at firstnamelastname@inria.fr and I'll be glad to take another look at the paper and discuss it.
+If not, it might be that it is not that clear in my head after all, so feel free to reach out to firstnamelastname@inria.fr and I'll be glad to take another look at the paper and discuss it.

 Enough said !
 Head to the [wiki](https://github.com/hassony2/inria/wiki).